pasharkey/flavorforecast/README.md

 # Flavor Forecast
-An Amazon Alexa skill developed in Python which scrapes the flavor of the day information from The Dairy Godmother [flavor forecast calendar](http://www.thedairygodmother.com/flavor-of-the-day-forecast/).
+An Amazon Alexa skill developed in Python which queries the flavor of the day information from The Dairy Godmother [flavor forecast calendar](http://www.thedairygodmother.com/flavor-of-the-day-forecast/).

 Certified and available on the Alexa skill storefront:
 TBD